ITT Inc.: German subsidiaries in the Nazi period

-Post-war acquisitions
+Post-war activity and acquisitions

+Major General William H. Harrison served as president from 1948, until his death in 1956, with Colonel Behn as chairman.

 In 1951, ITT purchased Philo Farnsworth's television company to break into that market.
 At the time, Farnsworth was also developing the Fusor fusion reactor, which was funded by ITT until 1967.
 Also in 1951, ITT bought a majority interest in the Kellogg Switchboard & Supply Company (founded in 1897 as a pioneer in "divided-multiple" telephone switchboards) and bought the remaining shares the next year.
 ITT changed the company's name to ITT Kellogg.
-After merging Federal Telephone and Radio Corporation into ITT Kellogg and combining manufacturing operations, the name again changed to ITT Telecommunications, eventually reverting to ITT Kellogg.

 One prominent subsidiary of this firm was the American Cable and Radio Corporation, which operated the transatlantic cables of the Commercial Cable Company, among other ventures.
-It bought Philadelphia-based heating and air-conditioning manufacturer John J. Nesbitt Inc. In 1968, the company purchased Levittown homebuilder Levitt & Sons for a reported $90 million.
+It bought Philadelphia-based heating and air-conditioning manufacturer John J. Nesbitt Inc.